KruASe76/KruASe-website/README.md

-# Cipher_Website
+# KruASe Website

+My first fullstack website with common **HTML5-CSS-JavaScript** build template

+## KruASe Cipher
-A website where you can encrypt and decrupt text using **my own cipher**!
+### You can encrypt and decrypt text using **my multy-stage algorythm**!

-Main template: Python3 eel module
-Web: HTML - CSS - JavaScript (with eel)

-Uses Python v3.9 virtual environment
+Functions are imported to `cipher.js` from another obfuscated file `KruASeCoder.js`.
+The original code is in the file `KruASeCoder-normal.js` that is not on the hosting.